State counting on fibered CY-3 folds and the non-Abelian Weak Gravity Conjecture: Examples

 See figure \ref{fig:A2lat}.
 Given a $L^\vee(A_2)$-lattice Jacobi form $\phi$, we want to perform its theta expansion

-For instance, we regard the ring geneterators (\ref{eqn:Bertola}) of $W(A_2)$ invariant Jacobi forms.
+As an example, we regard the ring generators (\ref{eqn:Bertola}) of $W(A_2)$ invariant Jacobi forms.
 To calculate the theta coefficients $h_{\bm{\mu}}(\phi)$, we use the basis of vector-valued modular forms $M_{1/2}(24)$ in (\ref{eqn:VVMFbasis}).
-Let us introduce the following notation
+For this, we introduce the notation

 Then, the theta coefficients for the $J_{*,*}(A_2)$ generators (\ref{eqn:Bertola}) read {

 }Here $\partial^{\text{RS}}: M_k(\Gamma) \rightarrow M_{k+2}(\Gamma)$ is the \textit{Ramanujan-Serre derivative}, which acts on a holomorphic modular form $f \in M_k(\Gamma)$ with $\Gamma \subseteq \mathrm{SL}(2,\mathbb{Z})$ as follows \cite{dabholkar2012quantum}